radareorg/radare2-book/analysis/types.md

 ```
 ### Loading types

-There are three easy ways to define a new types:
+There are three easy ways to define a new type:
 * Directly from the string using `td` command
 * From the file using `to <filename>` command
 * Open  an `$EDITOR` to type the definitions in place using `to -`